DavidHHeritage/3050-Final-Project/README.md

 Blackjack Card Game by David Heritage & Megan Cochran

 ## What Project Does
 This program functions as a way for the user to enjoy as many virtual Blackjack games as they desire, while also storing accurate statistics on how the games went.
-For those new to Blackjack, the project also explains the rules to new players so that all can enjoy the game.
+For those new to Blackjack, the project also has the option explains the rules to new players so that all can enjoy the game.

 ## User Input
+The user inputted needed to play our Blackjack game has been kept simple to avoid player confusion and due to the nature of the card game.
+When not in a game, the user is given several options to choose from: 1) Start a New Game, 2) Read the rules of Blackjack, 3) See a history of the users wins and losses, 4) See a binary search tree of the wagers the user has made, or 5) Exit the program.
+In order to select an option, the user merely needs to type in the number of the option they want and press enter.
+If an invalid input is submitted, than an error message will appear, the options will be displayed again, and the program will allow the user to select again.
+For options 2-5, no further input is required from the user besides the inital choice.

+For option 1, once a game starts the user is requested to submit a wager.
+The user is to type a number (within the amount available in the bank) and press enter to decide their wage.
+Again, if an invalid option is submitted, an error message will be shown and the user will be allowed to select a wager again.
+After the wager has been submitted, the user is presented with another two options, 1) Hit or 2) Stay.
+Invalid input is treated the same as previous examples.
+Option 2 will end the game and take you back to the main screen, while always telling you the results of the game.
+Option 1 will do the same if you lose in that round.
+If you do not, then the two options will be displayed again.
+This continues until either the user wins or loses the game.

 ## How to Run